DreamLab/memoize/README.rst

     import asyncio
     from datetime import timedelta

-    from aiocache import cached, SimpleMemoryCache  # version 0.10.1 used as example of other cache implementation
+    from aiocache import cached, SimpleMemoryCache  # version 0.11.1 (latest) used as example of other cache implementation

     from memoize.configuration import MutableCacheConfiguration, DefaultInMemoryCacheConfiguration
     from memoize.entrybuilder import ProvidedLifeSpanCacheEntryBuilder